jessicaStorer88/RepeatMasker_library_CHM13/README.md

 ```
 The completion of the human genome (T2T-CHM13 project) allowed for a complete repeat analysis of the centromeres and telomeres therein.
 In order investigate new repetitive elements, a new repeat pipeline was developed (<b>Fig 1</b>)<sup>1</sup>.

 This RepeatMasker-based pipeline was used to generate new models not only the T2T-CHM13 project, but also for the human Y chromosome<sup>2</sup>, the X and Y chromosomes of apes<sup>3</sup>, and ape autosomes<sup>4</sup>.
 The investigation of these genomes not only allowed for the discovery of novel satellite sequences, but also to update the taxonomic label of select repeats.
-The repeat library discovered by all of these analyses for investigation of <b>human repeats</b> can be found in this repository.
+The combined repeat library discovered by all of these analyses for investigation of <b>human repeats</b> can be found in this repository.

 ![Untitled presentation](https://github.com/user-attachments/assets/e1bf5099-9786-4905-9ccb-598722b9eb25)